 But the workers will not only draw inspiration from the heroic deeds of the Communards, who were "ready to storm the heavens" (Marx).
-They will review the story of the Commune in the light of its achievements as well as of the errors and short-comings for which the Parisian workers paid so dearly.
+They will not only recall their martyrdom to build defense organizations and arouse the entire working class to struggle for the liberation of all class-war prisoners in capitalist countries, but they will also review the story of the Commune in the light of its achievements as well as of the errors and shortcomings for which the Parisian workers paid so dearly.